freifunk-berlin/ansible/README.md

-# Freifunk Berlin Ansible Repo
+# Freifunk Berlin Ansible Repository

 This repository currently contains our WIP state for the infrastructure code.